 All of these plants are coal fired generation units that run primarily during peak periods, or when the demand for electricity is very high.
 The highest peak periods are usually during the dog-days of summer when everyone cranks up their air conditioning.
 The National Electrical Reliability Council has expressed concern that the reliability of electricity could be threatened by the large amount of near simultaneous plant closures.

-What does this all mean for electricity consumers shopping for the lowest price?
+What does this all mean for electricity consumers?
 In most cases it means higher rates.
 With less supply available in eastern Ohio and western Pennsylvania, electricity prices in the First Energy territory are expected to nearly double at a power auctions in May.
 Analysts predict rates will rise from $126 for every megawatt available per day to $200 or even $500.

 In states without electric competition, utilities can pass on the costs of installing new equipment to meet to ratepayers- increasing rates.
 If state regulators refuse to allow utilities to pass on the cost of the upgrades, more plants will close leaving even less power available to meet demand.